beryli/environment-setup/README.md

 - Set storage size.
 - Define shared directories (optional).
 - Review summary and name the virtual machine.
+### Setting

-For Retina Mode, navigate to Settings -> Display.
+- For Retina Mode, navigate to Settings -> Display.
+- [Headless mode](https://docs.getutm.app/advanced/headless/#:~:text=Headless%20mode%20allows%20you%20to,Built%2Din%20Terminal%E2%80%9D%20mode.) allows you to run a virtual machine in the background.

 ## Ubuntu Setup